BrillianceOsprey/BrillianceOsprey/README.md

 - 🏢 I’m currently working as mobile developer at `Yangon Yinxiang Yule`
 - Former Mobile Developer at `SYSTEMATIC Business Solution, Myanmar`
 - 👨‍💻 I’m currently learning `software development and software engineering`.
-- 😎 I'm very eager to learn new `technologies`.
+- 😎 I have a strong desire to expand my knowledge and embrace new `technologies`.
-- 📫 How to reach me: Email: [BrillianceOsprey](mailto:brillianceosprey@gmail.com)
+- 📫 You can contact me via Email at: [BrillianceOsprey](mailto:brillianceosprey@gmail.com)
 - 💻 I am funny.